The burn-in test is the supervised application of electrical and thermal stress on a semiconductor device to induce inherent failures.

 Wear-out failures are seen towards the end of the component shelf life.
 The component increasingly undergoes wear-out failures when compared to the rate of occurrences of early and random failures.

-The curve showing the reliability of the semiconductor device over time is called the failure rate curve, or “bathtub curve”, shown in the figure above.
+The curve showing the reliability of the semiconductor device over time is called the failure rate curve, or “bathtub curve”.
 Looking at the curve shows us that there is no need to worry about random or wear-out failures if the semiconductor device is susceptible to early failures—its useful life is finished in the early stage of the operation itself.
 To keep up with semiconductor market standards and maintain a quality company reputation, it is mandatory to take measures to deliver only highly reliable and quality products.
 To ensure this reliability, the first step is to reduce early failures.

 The burn-in test is one way to improve reduce early failure rates.
 Latent defects in semiconductors can be detected from burn-in tests.
 The latent defects become prominent when the device starts operating due to the applied voltage stress and heating.
 Most of the early failures result from using defective manufacturing materials and from errors encountered in the production stage.
 By conducting a burn-in test, only the components having a low probability of early failure hit the market.